-A Seljuq Bowl, late 12th-early 13th century
+A Seljuq or Khwarizmian Bowl, late 12th-early 13th century

 The technique, known as mina'i ("enameled"), involved a complicated double-firing process.
 Horsemen were favorite subjects in these works, but the comparative monumentality of the horse and of the princely Seljuq figure, which complement each other, makes this piece unusual.

 With its knotted tail, decorated bridle, curb bit, saddle, tassels, and rectangular blanket fastened by a breast band, the horse has a truly royal and ceremonial presence.

 Medium: Stonepaste; applied decoration, polychrome inglaze and overglaze painted and gilded on opaque monochrome glaze (mina'i)

 Dimensions: H. 3 1/2 in.
 (8.9 cm) Diam.
 8 9/16 in.
 (21.7cm)

 Referenced as figure 400 in The military technology of classical Islam by D Nicolle